Math 4 Syllabus Ms. Tolson

 Homework: Homework is assigned daily and often worked on in class.
 Appropriate work is expected to be shown for all assignments and reflect what was learned during class instruction.
 Homework credits will be graded per assignment as follows.

-0 points: missing or no work or did not follow instructions
+0 points: missing assignment or no work shown or did not follow instructions

 Canvas: HW assignments will be submitted on Canvas as instructed by uploading JPG or PDF files.